vitalets/babel-plugin-runtyper/readme.md

 ## How it works
-Basically it wraps all type-important places into function that additionally performs type checking.
+Basically it wraps all type-important operations into function that additionally performs type checking.
-Currently strict comparison `===, !==` and numeric operations `+, -, *, /, %` are wrapped.
-Before:
+For example, before:
 ```js
 if (x === y) { ... }
 ```